0xPolygonMiden/crypto/README.md

 - `concurrent`- enabled by default; enables multi-threaded implementation of `Smt::with_entries()` which significantly improves performance on multi-core CPUs.
 - `std` - enabled by default and relies on the Rust standard library.
 - `no_std` does not rely on the Rust standard library and enables compilation to WebAssembly.
+- `smt_hashmaps` - uses hashbrown hashmaps in SMT implementation which significantly improves performance of SMT updating.
+Keys ordering in SMT iterators is not guarantied when this feature is enabled.

 All of these features imply the use of [alloc](https://doc.rust-lang.org/alloc/) to support heap-allocated collections.